thailyn/RimWorld-SanguophageTweaks/README.md

 Please follow the typical RimWorld modding conventions for error reporting.

-* Recreate the issue with the minimal number of mods necessary.
+* Determine the minimal set of mods that are necessary to recreate the issue.
 * Provide the log file with the error, preferably using [HugsLib's](https://steamcommunity.com/workshop/filedetails/?id=818773962) Ctrl+F12 feature.